The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Number densities and mass limits

 Table \ref{tab:scancat} lists the total number of clusters for various catalogs used in this work.
 The sample size of the \eromapper blind-mode catalogs surpasses the DES year 1 sample size by a factor of 10 in the overlapping redshift range $0.2<z_{\rm best}<0.65$ (see Figure \ref{fig:zscanhisto}).
 The main reason for this improvement is the $\sim$10 times larger survey area of the LS compared to the DES year 1 area as listed in Table \ref{tab:scancat} and shown in the last two panels in Figure \ref{fig:footprints}.

 We compare our obtained volume number densities with results for the DES SVA (dark gray, $z_\lambda>0.2$) and SDSS DR8 (light gray, $0.08<z_\lambda<0.33$) by adopting the volume number densities from \cite{Rykoff2016aa}.
-Additionally, we calculate the number densities for the public DES year 1 cluster catalog (black, $0.2<z_\lambda<0.65$) assuming a redshift-independent survey area of 1,437\,deg$^2$ (see Table \ref{tab:scancat}).
+Additionally, we calculated the number densities for the public DES year 1 cluster catalog (black, $0.2<z_\lambda<0.65$) assuming a redshift-independent survey area of 1437\,deg$^2$ (see Table \ref{tab:scancat}).
 All curves are consistent with each other within the amplitude of the systematic oscillations.

-\subsection{Comparison to Theoretical Halo Masses}
+\subsection{Comparison to theoretical halo masses}

-For the LS cluster catalogs obtained in \eromapper blind mode, we apply a richness cut.
-As richness correlates with halo mass, we compare the number densities with halo model predictions.
-We compute theoretical number densities by integrating the halo mass function \citep{Tinker2008aa,Diemer2018ab} above five different mass limits.
+For the LS cluster catalogs obtained in \eromapper blind mode, we applied a richness cut.
+As richness correlates with halo mass, we compared the number densities with halo model predictions.
+We computed theoretical number densities by integrating the halo mass function \citep{Tinker2008aa,Diemer2018ab} above five different mass limits.

 The results are overlaid on Figure \ref{fig:cludens} with black lines.
-The mass limit $M\gtrsim10^{14}$\,M$_\odot$ (densely dash-dotted line) corresponds to our richness cut of $\lambda_{\rm norm}>16$ that is applied to the blind-mode catalogs (red and purple lines).
+The mass limit $M_{500\rm{c}}\gtrsim10^{14}$\,M$_\odot$ (densely dash-dotted line) corresponds to our richness cut of $\lambda_{\rm norm}>16$ that is applied to the blind-mode catalogs (red and purple lines).
 The curves agree with the amplitude of the systematic oscillations.
-We conclude from the comparison that the impact of the optical selection function is small above $M\gtrsim10^{14}$\,M$_\odot$ because the observed number densities are consistent with the prediction.
+We conclude from the comparison that the impact of the optical selection function is small above $M_{500\rm{c}}\gtrsim10^{14}$\,M$_\odot$ because the observed number densities are consistent with the prediction.

 We note that the predicted and observed number densities depend on cosmology.
 Applying the \erass cosmology \citep[$H_0=67.77$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_{\rm m}=0.29$, and $\sigma_8=0.88$,][]{Ghirardini2023} shifts the predicted curves slightly upward.